Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/tutorials/Arcachon/optimize_scenery.md

 The [Blender][1] window console will appear on the screen.
 Once finished, you should see this on the console:
 ![Image title](../../../assets/images/optimize_scenery.png){ align=center }

 The building process is automatically executed by the MFS fspackagetool exe.
-At the end of the process, you shoud see this window:
+At the end of the process, you should see this window:

 ![fspackagetools_build_completed.png](..%2F..%2Fassets%2Fimages%2Ffspackagetools_build_completed.png)

-In MSFS, the resulting tiles after the optimization process are presented here (to ease the comprehension, the tiles have been moved over the sea):
+In MSFS, the resulting tiles after the optimization process are presented here (to ease the understanding, the tiles have been moved over the sea):

 ![arcachon_devmode_overall_insight.png](..%2F..%2Fassets%2Fimages%2Farcachon_devmode_overall_insight.png)